qurn/mydwm/README.md

 ⚡▃ @▃ C▁ R▃ ♫▇  29.09.
 14:43
 - Clicking on the Date will open orage-callender.
 - Scrolling over the ♫▇ will change the volume.
 Clicking will open pavucontrol.
-- Scrolling over the C▁ R▃ will change the screenbrightness.
+- Scrolling over the C▁ R▃ will change the screens brightness.
 Clicking will open a terminal.
 - The batteryicon will only show if my computer is unplugged.
 - Clicking on @▃ will open wpa_gui to connect with wifi-networks.